cilium/cilium/Documentation/concepts/networking/ipam/eni.rst

   If unspecified, the security group ids of ``eth0`` will be used.

+``spec.eni.subnet-ids``
+  The subnet IDs used to select the AWS subnets for IP allocation.
+This is an additional requirement on top of requiring to match the availability zone and VPC of the instance.
+This parameter is mutually exclusive and has priority over ``spec.eni.subnet-tags``.

+  If unspecified, it will let the operator pick any available subnet in the AZ with the most IP addresses available.

 ``spec.eni.subnet-tags``
   The tags used to select the AWS subnets for IP allocation.
 This is an additional requirement on top of requiring to match the availability zone and